P1r0s/P1r0s/README.md

 🌱 Postgraduate Diploma in Data Science, Machine Learning and Artificial Intelligence, from Yandex

-🌱 Bachelor's Degree in Standardization, Certification and Metrology
+🌱 Bachelor's Degree in Standardization, Certification and Metrology.